JeffersonLab/Hybrid-Baryons/2pi_event_generator/README.md

 Generator is exclusive and electroproduction (but at low Q2 it uses photoproduction data as a limiting point).
 It works for all Q2 starting from very small (0.005 GeV^2) and W from the threshold to 4.5 GeV.

-The generator works in the following way: first, it generates phase space (flat) distributions and then for each event multidimensional cross section is applied as a weight.
+The generator performs weighted event generation: first, it generates phase space (flat) distributions and then for each event multidimensional cross section is applied as a weight (see CLAS12-NOTE-2017-001).

 The generator includes radiative effects according to Mo&Tsai.
-It also includes Fermi smearing if needed (see CLAS12-NOTE-2014).
+It also includes Fermi smearing if needed (see CLAS12-NOTE-2017-014).

 --------------------------------------------------